Chillu1/ModiBuff/README.md

 # What is this?

-This zero dependency library was made to make a standardized powerful system that allows for manipulation of effects on entities.
+This zero dependency, engine-agnostic library was made to make a standardized powerful system that allows for manipulation of effects on entities.

 **It focuses on Feature Set, Performance and Ease of use, in that order.**